meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 73
 ---
-You want to know from which paths Terraform is loading providers referenced in your Terraform configuration (*.tf files).
-You need to enable debug messages to find this out.Which of the following would achieve this?
+You want to know from which paths Terraform is loading providers referenced in your Terraform configuration (`*.tf files`).
+You need to enable debug messages to find this out.
+Which of the following would achieve this?

 - A. Set the environment variable TF_LOG=TRACE
 - B. Set verbose logging for each provider in your Terraform configuration